abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/21-dashboards/README.md

 * preserving the dashboard for future import
 * making the project portfolio-ready and reproducible

-That is why every dashboard subfolder will include both:
+That is why every dashboard subfolder includes both:

 * the actual exported dashboard file
 * detailed supporting documentation